Table of Contents

 An essential task in developing a reference measurement system is establishing that the Standardized Reference Materials® (SRMs), and the materials used in accuracy-based performance testing/external quality assessment programs are commutable.
 Commutability is defined as the equivalence of mathematical relationships between results obtained using different measurement procedures for representative samples.
 Demonstration of commutability is necessary in that materials used in PT/EQA programs are prepared from pooled serum samples.
 As a result, it is essential to document that such samples function in different assays just the way a sample from an individual patient would, i.e., that they are commutable.

 Importantly, in 2013 the VDSP completed a commutability study from which preliminary data analyses suggest that SRM 972a, as well as College of American Pathologists (CAP) and Vitamin D External Quality Assessment Scheme (DEQAS) materials, are commutable.
-We are currently working to publish those results and to develop a new and larger study to test the commutability of SRM 972a and CAP and DEQAS materials in a wide range of currently used assay platforms.
+We are currently working to publish those results.

 A public meeting to showcase the VDSP’s progress was held on the National Institute of Standards and Technology campus on November 14, 2013.